 The key factor in measuring the effectiveness of a television commercial is in how many conversions, or prospect leads, it produces.
 In other words, it doesn’t matter how many people saw it or liked it: if your commercial doesn’t produce promising leads at an efficient cost, it’s just about worthless to you.

 The secret is reaching certain levels of reach and saturation with your television media.
 If you think only buying the occasional commercial is a way to save money on advertising, think again.
-It’s already enough to break through the noise of all the other commercials that are vying for your prospects’ attention, so underachieving in TV just results in your law firm wasting money on a pointless ad.
+It’s already hard enough to break through the noise of all the other commercials that are vying for your prospects’ attention, so underachieving in TV just results in your law firm wasting money on a pointless ad.

 In television advertising, you must reach high levels of reach and frequency for your firm to be remembered.
 Otherwise, your name won’t pop up in the mind of a prospect when it’s most important: when they need a lawyer to help them with their DUI, bankruptcy, injury, or divorce.